-One of the things I mention in my Free Book, is that one of the downsides of Wilmington Pool builderfiberglass pools is the size limitation.
+One of the things we mention in our Free Download Book, is that one of the downsides of building a fiberglass pool is the size limitation.
 Because of the way fiberglass pools are transported, the maximum width of a fiberglass pool will be about seventeen feet.
 Even then, the pool usually has to be on a special tilted trailer to reduce the total width being transported.

 So to answer the question about fiberglass pools being too small, we should first ask, how will the pool be used.
 If the pool is to be used as a specialty pool, such as a lap pool, then the width is of no concern.
 In fact a narrow pool is good for lap swimmers who like to stay in a lane.
 If the pool is to be used as a family pool, then our larger pools like the “Dallas”, or “Taj Mahal”, are going to accommodate a large group with ease.